VladaAlek/find-mysterious-word/README.md

  - Second-time and multiple-return users may find it not interesting to play again since they already know the correct answers.

- - Secondary usage: However, the users can redisign and reuse this product as a learning material for educational purposes, especially if all groups of questions are closely related to the specific question - for instance, geography, history.
+ - Secondary usage: However, the users can redesign and reuse this product as a learning material for educational purposes, especially if all groups of questions are closely related to the specific question - for instance, geography, or history.

 ## Deployment

 - Readme.md file deploied in [GitHub](https://github.com/ "GitHub")
-- Python code from the run.py file deploied in [Heroku](https://www.heroku.com/)
+- Python code from the run.py file deployed in [Heroku](https://www.heroku.com/)
     1. problems to log in to Heroku
-     - this, simingly simple step, required the action of the CI and Heroku teams.
+     - this, seemingly simple step, required the action of the CI and Heroku teams.
 - run.py file imported python-built-in modules "import sys" and "import time".
-Hence, the project runs without anny additional packages in the requirements.txt file.
+Hence, the project runs without any additional packages in the requirements.txt file.

 ![Heroku Deployment Problems](/assets/images/heroku_deployment_problems.png)

-- Codeanywhere - frequent issues when trying to upload captures to immage folder
+- Codeanywhere - frequent issues when trying to upload captures to the image folder

 ### Acknowledgments

 - Mentor Narender Singh
-- Sarah, Rebecca, Roman, John and Oisin from CI Tutor Team :-)
+- Sarah, Rebecca, Roman, John and Oisin from the CI Tutor Team :-)